StatCan/aaw-security-proposal/02-azure.md

 control plane of Kubernetes.
 The best way to do this is by running a fully private AKS cluster (using Private Link).
 Unfortunately, due to reliance on external tooling such as GitHub Actions, this is not possible.
-Therefore, the next best option is to apply firewalls protecting the control plan.
+Therefore, the next best option is to apply firewalls protecting the control plane.

 > **Recommendation AZ-AKS-04**: Apply control plane firewall which
 > restricts access to Statistics Canada networks only.